Category Archives: Uncategorized

 3. The minions had unwittingly dared me to conduct an experiment.

 I needed a believable test number, so I chose 17.
 It’s odd.
 It’s prime.
 And for some reason, it doesn’t sound made-up.
 But I didn’t just throw that number at the minions and call it a day.
 I reviewed my monthly work log and identified 17 things that met a fairly broad definition of “capability delivered.”
 That gave me a defensible position.
 If the minions complained about my answer, I could point to 17 things I had actually done and say “I thought that’s what you meant.”
-I sent in my answer and heard nothing back.
+I sent in my answer and heard nothing.
 The next month, I did the same thing.
 And the next.

 For the next year and a half, I reported the same number every month.
 Not only did the minions accept my numbers without question, they never asked why they were always the same.
 In fact, I never heard anything back from anyone.
 Then the minions abruptly stopped collecting numbers.
 No explanation.
 They just stopped.